 Qualifications and Areas of Practice

-Madeline Cooper, LCSW is a licensed clinical social worker with years of experience working with individuals, families, and couples and an associate therapist at Center for Love and Sex.
-Though Madeline is not related to Sari Cooper they share the same last name and a passion for helping individuals with general and sex therapy issues.
+Madeline is a licensed clinical social worker LCSW with experience working with individuals, families, and couples before joining CLS as an associate therapist.
 Madeline is committed to challenge harmful beliefs and taboos surrounding sexuality and intimacy.
 She creates an intentional space where her client(s)’ sexual health, erotic pleasure and mental health are addressed with the same deep respect and care as a person’s physical wellbeing.
-This approach aligns with CLS’s model of a bio-psycho-spiritual-social treatment model through which issues are assessed and treated.
+This approach is part of the Sex Esteem® model which includes a bio-psycho-spiritual-social assessment and treatment plan.

 Her areas of specialty include: